babenkoivan/scout-elasticsearch-driver/README.md

 The only choice in such case is to create a new index with necessary mapping and import your models into the new index.
 A migration can take quite a long time, so to avoid downtime during the process the driver reads from the old index and writes to the new one.
 As soon as migration is over it starts reading from the new index and removes the old index.
-This is how the artisan `elastic:migrate` command works.
+This is how the artisan `elastic:migrate-model` command works.

 Before you run the command, make sure that your index configurator uses the `ScoutElastic\Migratable` trait.
 If it's not, add the trait and run the artisan `elastic:update-index` command using your index configurator class name as an argument: